 “I was amazed how something of so much beauty could be just left to fall down,” explained John, who has been visiting these sites and taking photos and videos of them.
 At one 500-year old ruin, “the lady who owns the chateau had her young husband lose his life there, and she walked away never to return vowing to let the castle fall.
 Local historians I spoke too you say she has never returned, but each year on Boxing Day I return to photograph what is left hoping she may see what it has become and finally pass it on.”

-The website offers impressive details about these places, revealing their history and how they can be found.
+The Facebook page offers impressive details about these places, revealing their history and how they can be found.
 While some ruins are major tourist sites, others are unknown to the general public, and are filled with the trash from previous occupants.
 Even though many of these places are listed as historical monuments, French law does little to force an owner to maintain them.

 The strangest castle he came across was Chateau de Jovelle, which lies in the Dordogne of southwest France.
 John explains, “it had a family home attached to it, and outside sat this little Renault 4 sat on its side looking like it had been stolen and abandoned but upon further investigation around the ‘zone’ I found a old photo showing the car on the same premises maybe 20 years before.
 The castle itself was a very eery place, with ivy growing up the fireplaces, you can enter a downstair room, very damp.
 Its church which still survives on the first floor, but right above your head there is nothing to protect you should it suddenly collapse.
 But an amazing place!”